 The changing face of the industry

 According to a 2021 survey conducted by the Brazilian Association of Professional Painters, women make up only 10.5% of its membership.
-There are barriers facing women entrants.
-“There’s a lot of prejudice because I’m a lower-class woman,” explains Júlia.
+“There’s a lot of prejudice because I’m a lower class woman,” says Júlia, one of the first group of graduates.
 “People don’t give us credit.
 But now, they’re going to.
-Now, I’m even more confident,” she adds.
+Now, I’m even more confident.”

-Increasing the proportion of women in the painting workforce not only enriches the sector by drawing on a more diverse pool of talent – it also makes it more reflective of the communities it serves.
-The benefits aren’t just felt by the graduates and their families.
-There’s a ripple effect - helping to generate wider social and economic growth.
+Increasing the proportion of women in the painting workforce not only enriches the sector by drawing on a more diverse pool of talent, it also makes it more reflective of the communities it serves.
+And the benefits aren’t just felt by the graduates and their families.
+There’s a ripple effect, helping to generate wider social and economic growth.

 The power of collaboration